Super Bowl XXXIII: Super Bowl pregame news

 Much of the pregame hype was centered around John Elway confronting his former coach Reeves.
 Denver head coach Mike Shanahan was hurt and angered by Reeves' pregame assertion that Shanahan and Elway had conspired to have him fired during his stint at Denver.
 Media coverage also focused on whether or not Elway would retire after the season (which he eventually did).

 Elway became the first quarterback to start five Super Bowls; he previously started Super Bowls XXI, XXII, XXIV, and XXXII.
 Broncos defensive lineman Mike Lodish was making his record sixth appearance in a Super Bowl.
 He played with Buffalo in all four of their Super Bowl losses (Super Bowl XXV through XXVIII) and with Denver's first Super Bowl win the year before.

 On the night before the Super Bowl, Falcons safety Eugene Robinson was arrested for solicitation of prostitution.
 While driving alone in a rented car along a downtown Miami street, he approached a female undercover police officer posing as a prostitute and offered $40 for oral sex.
 Although he was released from jail and allowed to play the game, he was widely denounced by the press and fans for the incident.
 Ironically, on the morning of the day Robinson was arrested for the incident, he had received the Bart Starr Award for his "high moral character."

 As the designated home team in the annual rotation between AFC and NFC teams, the Falcons chose to wear their regular black home uniforms with silver pants, with the Broncos going for the road white uniforms and pants.

 Broadcasting

 The game was broadcast in the United States by Fox and featured the broadcast team of play-by-play announcer Pat Summerall and color commentator John Madden.
 James Brown hosted all the events with help from his then-fellow Fox NFL Sunday cast members Terry Bradshaw, Howie Long and Cris Collinsworth.
-Actress Calista Flockhart, then the star of Fox's Ally McBeal, and heavyweight champion Evander Holyfield, both big Falcons fans, were in attendance for the game.

-Miami became the first Super Bowl host city to have games televised by all four major American broadcast networks.
-CBS televised Super Bowls II and X (and later XLI and XLIV), NBC televised Super Bowls III, V, XIII, and XXIII, and ABC televised Super Bowl XXIX.
+The starting lineups were shown using a virtual television.
+To television viewers, it appeared as if the end zone opened up and a giant television came up out of the ground.
+The virtual television displayed video announcing the starting lineups.
+The virtual television effect was provided by PVI Virtual Media Services using their L-VIS virtual graphics system.